 Model-Based Definitions

-by Bernhard Rumpe, Software Engineering, RWTH Aachen
+White Paper by Bernhard Rumpe, Judith Michael, Software Engineering, RWTH Aachen, May 2023

 It is always relevant to have a precise and commonly shared understanding of the relevant concepts.
 Here come ours on modeling – compact, not many explanations, no examples.
 For those extra materials you may look at our publications.